PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tutorial.md

 U₁Space(-1=>1,0=>3,1=>2) == GradedSpace(Irrep[U₁](1)=>2, Irrep[U₁](0)=>3, Irrep[U₁](-1)=>1)
 supertype(GradedSpace)
 ```
-Note that `GradedSpace` is not immediately parameterized by some group `G`, but actually by
+The `GradedSpace` is not immediately parameterized by some group `G`, but actually by the
-the set of irreducible representations of `G`, denoted as `Irrep[G]`.
-Indeed, `GradedSpace`
+set of irreducible representations of `G`, denoted as `Irrep[G]`.
+Generally, `GradedSpace`
-also supports a grading that is derived from the fusion ring of a (unitary) pre-fusion
+supports a grading that is derived from the fusion ring of a (unitary) pre-fusion category.
-category.
-Also note that the order in which the charges and their corresponding subspace
+The order in which the charges and their corresponding subspace dimensionality are specified
-dimensionality are specified is irrelevant, and that the charges, henceforth called sectors
-(which is a more general name for charges or quantum numbers) are of a specific type, in
-this case `Irrep[U₁] == U1Irrep`.
-However, the `GradedSpace[I]` constructor automatically
-converts the keys in the list of `Pair`s it receives to the correct type.
-Alternatively, we
+is irrelevant.
+The `GradedSpace[I]` constructor automatically converts the keys in the list
+of `Pair`s it receives to the correct sector type.
+Alternatively, we can directly create
-can directly create the sectors of the correct type and use the generic `GradedSpace`
+the sectors of the correct type and use the generic `GradedSpace` constructor.
+We can probe

-constructor.
-We can probe the subspace dimension of a certain sector `s` in a space `V`
+the subspace dimension of a certain sector `s` in a space `V` with `dim(V, s)`.

-with `dim(V, s)`.
-Finally, note that `GradedSpace` is also a subtype of
-`EuclideanSpace{ℂ}`, which implies that it still has the standard Euclidean inner product
+The `GradedSpace` is a subtype of `EuclideanSpace{ℂ}`, i.e., it has the standard Euclidean
-and we assume all representations to be unitary.
+inner product and we assume all representations to be unitary.

 TensorXD.jl also allows for non-abelian symmetries such as `SU₂`.
 In this case, the vector
 space is characterized via the spin quantum number (i.e. the irrep label of `SU₂`) for each